 The Diocese is responsible for the reimbursement of fees paid out for cover by retired priests with Permission to Officiate during a vacancy.
-The Diocesan Guidelines and the relevant claim forms will be sent by Church House to the churchwardens, treasurer and PCC secretary before the vacancy commences.
+The Diocesan Guidelines and the relevant claim forms will be sent by either the Pastoral Department or Area Office to the churchwardens, treasurer and PCC secretary before the vacancy commences.
 You can also contact the Pastoral Department on 01722 411922 to request a pack.